 Factors which affect raw files

-In this article, I am discussing about the settings from the camera menu but for clarity’s sake, let me further emphasize on what factors invariably affect your raw files.
+In this article, I am discussing the settings from the camera menu but for clarity’s sake, let me further emphasize what factors invariably affect your raw files.
 Anything and everything that affects the light reaching your sensor affects the raw files.
-The focus, depth of field, angle or view, movement of the subject during the time of exposure, lens distortions… everything affects the raw files.
+The focus, depth of field, angle of view, movement of the subject during the time of exposure, lens distortions… everything affects the raw files.
 Raw processors and photo-editors have various controls to correct many of these but the fact remains that these affect the raw files.

 Coming back to the factors affecting the raw files, ISO is also a matter of confusion.
-There are a new generation of cameras where the noise performance within a range of ISOs is same.
-In such cameras, ISO setting within this range has almost no effect on increase in noise levels.
+There is a new generation of cameras where the noise performance within a range of ISOs is the same.
+In such cameras, ISO setting within this range has almost no effect on the increase in noise levels.
 This ISO invariance can be helpful especially while trying to recover shadow details or trying to change the exposure while processing the raw file.
 Though ISO invariance is present in many new cameras, I still find an increase in noise even when I increase the ISO within this range of ISO invariance.
 Unfortunately, camera manufacturers do not provide this range in their specifications.
 Do experiment and find out the effective range for your own camera.
-As an after thought, when you are at it, try to find the best ISO for your camera.
+As an afterthought, when you are at it, try to find the best ISO for your camera.
 Quite frequently it is not the lowest even if the sensor does not show ISO invariance.

 Camera settings that affect the raw files

-Cropping that happens while trying to use DX lenses on a FX body.
+Cropping that happens while trying to use DX lenses on an FX body.
 The Nikon cameras shift to DX mode and the images captured are therefore smaller in size.
 The information from outside of this is discarded.

 Long exposures lead to noise.
 For calculating the long exposure noise, the camera immediately after completing a long exposure captures another shot with the shutter closed.
-This second exposure captures only the noise since the shutter is anyway not open and camera’s software then uses the information from this second exposure to remove the noise from the first exposure.
+This second exposure captures only the noise since the shutter is anyway not open.
+The camera’s software then uses the information from this second exposure to remove the noise from the first exposure.
 This second exposure and long exposure noise reduction happens on the fly and modifies the raw files.

 What does not affect the raw files

 And yes, the camera preview screen!
 This shows the raw files with all the above settings applied even though none of them actually affect the raw file.
-The histogram and all the relevant data shown on the preview screen is also as per the settings on the camera even though the raw file remains untouched.
+The histogram and all the relevant data shown on the preview screen are also as per the settings on the camera even though the raw file remains untouched.